-But that’s the good part: it is possible to prevent pre-diabetes from developing into type 2 diabetes.
+But here's the good news: it is possible to prevent prediabetes from developing into type 2 diabetes.
 Eating healthy food, losing weight and staying at a healthy weight, and being physically active can help you bring your blood glucose level back into the normal range.

 - you’re hungrier than normal

 - you have to go to the bathroom more frequently

 - you’re more tired than usual